 Focus on Soils - 2016 Innovation Day Overview

 Soil health is a vital component of all cropping systems.
 The economic success of any farming operation depends on farmers maintaining and improving the health of their soil and water.
-Michigan State University (MSU) will host its first Agriculture Innovation Day: Focus on Soils on Aug.
+Michigan State University (MSU) hosted its first Agriculture Innovation Day: Focus on Soils on Aug.
 24, 2016, at the Saginaw Valley Research and Extension Center (3775 S. Reese Rd, Frankenmuth, Michigan).
-On-site registration begins at 8 a.m. the program will run from 8:45 a.m. - 5 p.m.

-The educational field day will deliver cutting-edge information on soil health topics ranging from nutrient management and soil quality to compaction and tile technology.
-Farmers will have the opportunity to hear from science-based, experts and see the results of various techniques on both crop growth and soil quality.
-They will also learn about the soil testing and plant diagnostics resources offered by MSU.
+The educational field day delivered cutting-edge information on soil health topics ranging from nutrient management and soil quality to compaction and tile technology.
+Farmers heard from science-based experts to see the results of various techniques on both crop growth and soil quality as well as soil testing and plant diagnostics resources offered by MSU.

-Throughout the day, farmers will have the opportunity to participate in nine sessions focused on:
+Throughout the day, farmers had the opportunity to participate in nine sessions focused on:

 - Nutrient management